 What You Need for The Climb

-- Workout gear (Masada is one spot in Israel where what you wear and how modestly dressed you are does not matter in the slightest.
-Wear what’s comfy – breathable and moisture wicking fabrics are a good call – and away you go.)
+- Workout gear (Masada is one spot in Israel where what you wear and how modestly dressed you do not matter in the slightest.
+Wear what’s comfy – breathable and moisture-wicking fabrics are a good call – and away you go.)

 - Good walking shoes (and not the flip flops/toms I have a tendency to hike in – these ones would be a much better option!)

 - Water (a good recommendation is 1-1.5l on the way up and down, but you can refill your water bottle at the top so no need to carry too much)

 - Entry Fee: 28 NIS (adult) and one-way cable car rides (starting at 8 am) cost 29 NIS if you don’t fancy walking back down.